aldo-gutierrez/bitmasksorter/README.md

 ## Comparing to Ska Sort

 See the repository (https://github.com/aldo-gutierrez/bitmasksorterCpp) where a comparison has been done.
-In summary RadixBitSorterInt is faster than SkaSort when the mask has 30 bits or lower, rang k=2**30, with 31, 32 bits it could be slower, of similar performance or faster (faster when using a digit/word of 9 bits or larger when detected a modern processor)
+In summary RadixBitSorterInt is faster than SkaSort when the mask has 30 bits or lower, m<=30, r<=2^30, with 31, 32 bits it could be slower, of similar performance or faster (faster when using a digit/word of 9 bits or larger when detected a modern processor)

 RadixByteSorterInt with calculateBitMaskOptimization=false looks similar in performance than SkaSort

 ## TODO

-- Support for sorting Integer, Floats, Doubles, Longs and Objects with any primitive or native waapper field needs to be done
+- Support for sorting Integer, Floats, Doubles, Longs and Objects with any primitive or native wrapper field needs to be done
 - Evaluation on complexity
 - More Testing, have 100% code coverage
 - Compare with [Wolf Sort] (https://github.com/scandum/wolfsort)